 - Set a manual password.

 - Lock the new supplier user account to the supplier.

 - Log in as the supplier and test – can you see only the things you want them to see?

 Create Your User Account

 Create your supplier user in the usual way.
 If you give them a Job Title of “Supplier Portal“, they can be hidden or shown in your admin user panel using the dedicated button for this.
 Next set the permissions correctly for the user.
 We would recommend something like this:

-You need to assign the user account to at least one Division.
-Tick the user account in the left panel and select the Division in the panel below.
+You need to assign the user account to all divisions.
+Tick the user account in the left panel and select the divisions in the panel below.
 Click Add.

-Do not set a Dashboard tab, so dont provide them with any ticks on the role as shown below – when you expand the Division on the right hand panel.
+Do not set a Dashboard tab, so don’t provide them with any ticks on the role as shown below (dpd garage) – when you expand the divisions on the right-hand panel.

 External Login User

 One thing you can do is send an email to a supplier when an invoice has been approved.
-So clearly DHL or Fedex won’t care about this, but a sub-contractor might appreciate the gesture so you can create an Invoice workflow step to “send an email” and have a condition on their where the Supplier Type = ‘Sub Contractor’ (as an example and you then update the supplier type field on the supplier records where you want this to happen.)
-The TO: element of the workflow step can be the variable of supplier email.
+So clearly DHL or FedEx won’t care about this, but a sub-contractor might appreciate the gesture.
+You can create an invoice workflow step to “send an email” and have a conditional start where the Supplier Type = ‘Sub Contractor’ (as an example, and you then update the supplier type field on the supplier records where you want this to happen.)
+The ‘To Email” element of the workflow step can be the variable of supplier email.